Essential information for potential buyers of Falabellas.

 They should complain if they discover non-Falabellas / part breds being marketed as Falabellas.

-Horses come under 'The Sale of Goods Act 1979' so if buyers discover they have been the subject of fraudulent marketing there are legal rights in place to protect them.
+Horses come under the 'Consumer Rights Act 2015' so if buyers discover they have been the subject of fraudulent marketing there are legal rights in place to protect them.

 Foaled in 1993, Sabre was undoubtedly the first of the ultra quality true Arabian/thoroughbred type Falabellas.